-For the dates of these sessions and profile of the course leader, please see the Materials tab above.
-For the syllabus, see below.
+For the dates and course leader profile, please see the Materials tab above.

-The deadline for sign ups for the January cohort is 31 December 2020.
+The deadline for sign ups for the new cohort is 31 August 2021.

 Those participating are asked to abide by the LCPA Code of Conduct.
 To enrol, please click the blue button above to Take This Course.

 21 Sept 2021